code-specialist/fastapi-keycloak/docs/quick_start.md

 You may now use any of the [APIs exposed endpoints](reference.md) as everything is configured for testing all the features.

 After you call the `/login` endpoint of your app, you will be redirected to the login screen of Keycloak.
-We provided a sample user on the `Test` with the `realm-export.json` you may use to login: Username: `testuser`, password: `test`.

 You may open the Keycloak Frontend at [http://localhost:8085/auth](http://localhost:8085/auth) and create a user.
 To log into your Keycloak instance, the username is `keycloakuser` and the password is `keycloakpassword` as described in the `docker-compose.yaml` above.

 To utilize this fully you need a way to store the Access-Token provided by the callback route and append it to the preceding requests as `Authorization` Bearer.